 where Po is the price of a product in the comparison period, Pt is the current price, and Qa represents the quantity shipped during the weight-base period.
 In this form, an index is the weighted average of price ratios for each item (Pt /Po) in a detailed cell.

-Within each PPI detailed cell, individual price quotation reports from respondents are given different weights, in accordance with data on shipment values during initiation interviews, adjusted by BLS using probability selection techniques.
+Within each PPI detailed cell, individual price quotation reports from respondents are given different weights, in accordance with data on shipment values provided during initiation interviews, adjusted by BLS using probability selection techniques.

 If a price quotation report has not been received in a particular month, then the change for that price will in general be estimated by averaging the price changes for the other items within the same detailed cell (that is, for the same kind of products) for which price reports have been received.